 Magazine Bowl Tutorial

-1-3 magazines, depending on how thick they are and how big you want your bowl
+1 to 3 magazines, depending on how thick they are and how big you want your bowl

-clear coat (of desired)
+clear coat (if desired)

 Tear out the pages of your magazine, discarding any irregular pages (perfume samples, thick pages, recipe cards, etc).
-Don’t worry if the torn edges are a little jagged – those will be folded in and won’t show.
+Don’t worry if the torn edges are a little jagged.
+Those will be folded in and won’t show.